-Dependence: Use of midazolam - even in therapeutic doses - may lead to the development of physical dependence.
+Dependence:Use of midazolam - even in therapeutic doses - may lead to the development of physical dependence.
 After prolonged i.v. administration, discontinuation, especially abrupt discontinuation of the product, may be accompanied by withdrawal symptoms including withdrawal convulsions (see section 4.4).
-Cases of abuse have been reported.

-Severe cardiorespiratory adverse events have occurred.
+Abuse has been reported in poly-drug abusers.
+Severe cardio-respiratory adverse events have occurred.
 Life-threatening incidents are more likely to occur in adults over 60 years of age and those with pre-existing respiratory insufficiency or impaired cardiac function, particularly when the injection is given too rapidly or when a high dosage is administered (see section 4.4).